 During 2014 the Corporation was awarded two new PSCs, with effective dates of January 9, 2015, covering Blocks 8A and 10 in Cuba.
-Sherritt is currently reviewing its options with respect to Block 10, including seeking an earn-in partner.
-Sherritt does not intend to make further investments in Block 10 at this time without first securing an earn-in partner.
-In December 2022 the joint CUPET-Sherritt Administrative Committee agreed to extend the Exploration Period by an additional 3 years to January, 2026.
-The application has been submitted to the appropriate Ministries and is awaiting approval.
+Sherritt has fulfilled all of the exploration sub-period commitments for Black 10, but does not intend to make further investments at this time without first securing an earn-in partner.
+As of 2023, Sherritt relinquished its rights to Block 8A.